kratsg/jokes/README.md

 If you get your electronics wet, leave them out in a bowl of rice overnight.
 The rice will attract asians who will come and fix your electronics.

 I can cut a piece of wood in half just by looking at it.
 It's true, I saw it with my own eyes!

+I am friends with 25 letters of the alphabet.
+I don't know Y.